adinashby/TransactionalWebAppsCohort12/Lectures/Lecture 3 - Introduction to EJS and Express.js.md

 ### 6.2.
 How to Run

 1. Ensure you have Node.js installed on your machine.
 2. Place the `app.js`, `package.json`, `package-lock.json`, and `.gitignore` files in the root directory.
-3. Create a `views` directory and place the `index.ejs`,

- `about.ejs`, and `404.ejs` files inside it.
+3. Create a `views` directory and place the `index.ejs`, `about.ejs`, and `404.ejs` files inside it.
 4. Open a terminal and navigate to the directory containing `app.js`.
 5. Install the dependencies with the command: `npm install`.
 6. Run the server with the command: `npm start` or `node app.js`.
-7. Open a browser and navigate to `http://localhost:3000` to see the home page.
-Navigate to `/about` and other routes to see the respective pages.
+7. Open a browser and navigate to `http://localhost:3000` to see the home page Navigate to `/about` and other routes to see the respective pages.